FranMM7/QuickFinance/README.md

 # QuickFinance

-QuickFinance is a simple personal finance tracker that allows users to manage their expenses, budgets, categories, payment methods, and budget limits efficiently.
+QuickFinance is a simple personal finance tracker that allows users to manage their expenses, budgets, categories, and payment methods efficiently.
 This application is designed to help users keep track of their financial activities and gain insights into their spending habits.

 ## Table of Contents
 - [Features](#features)